wu87988622/ohara/docs/src/rest/rest-validation.rst

      }

 The above example only show a part of report.
-The element **definition** is equal to :ref:`connector’s setting definition <rest-worker>`.
+The element **definition** is equal to :ref:`connector’s setting definition <rest-workers>`.
 The definition is what connector must define.
 If you don’t write any definitions for you connector, the validation will do nothing for you.
 The element **setting** is what you request to validate.